MagicMumble/opty-func/README.md

  ## Using .so library in remote .py file

- Example of python code invoking some functions from .so library:
+ Example of python code invoking some functions from .so library (let it be `main.py`):

       import binding